 Jonathan W Scott

 Jonathan W Scott (Chair) served as Senior Partner and Executive Chair of Herbert Smith Freehills, a leading international law firm and was one of the country’s leading competition lawyers.
-He has been a non-executive director of the Gambling Commission and a trustee of the Family Holiday Association, is the Senior Independent Director and Interim Chair of the Competition and Markets Authority, a non-executive director of The Press and Assessment Board of Cambridge University, a member of the University’s Audit Committee and Chair of its Appeal Tribunal, and a member of the Development Committee of Kettles Yard.
+He has been a non-executive director of the Gambling Commission and a Trustee of the Family Holiday Association, is a non-executive director of The Press and Assessment Board of Cambridge University, a member of the University’s Audit Committee, Chair of the University’s Appeal Tribunal and Chair of the University’s Disciplinary Committee.

 Angela Au is a Chartered Accountant.
 After qualifying with a big four accounting firm, she worked at a Cambridge high tech company for nearly 10 years.
 During this time, Angela supported growth of the company from under 100 employees and helped prepare the company’s dual flotation on the London Stock Exchange and Nasdaq in the US.
 She now works as a consultant helping to scale up high tech companies, alongside applying her professional skills to support charities that align with her interests.
 Angela is part-time Finance Director at Cambridge Spark, an education technology company that specialises in data science and AI.